rickosborne/skyline/story/iaso/020-introduction.md

 But if your group has a Narrator, great!
 They're on book duty!

+{:.aside}
+When referring to the world, Skyline modules will use _Horizon_ to mean any canon from the video games, and _Skyline_ for anything extra we've added.

 This adventure takes place shortly after the final events in the _Horizon: Zero Dawn_ video game.
 If you haven't completed that game, getting you up to speed is beyond the scope of this module, sorry!
 You should play the video game first!